AC Milan All-Time Team

-Began his career with Parma, but he made his name with AS Roma.
-He won the Serie A title in 1982-1983 and 4 Italian Cup's.
+Carlo Ancelotti began his career with Parma, but he made his name with AS Roma where he played between 1979 and 1987.
+He won the Serie A title in 1982-1983 and 4 Italian Cup's with them.
 In 1987, he joined AC Milan and became a part of the team that won two European Cup.
-He was capped 26 times.
-He narrowly missed the WC Finals in 1982, but went to Mexico 1986 and 1990.
+He retired in 1992 with Milan.
+He was capped 26 times for Italy.
+He narrowly missed the World Cup Finals in 1982, but went to the World Cup Finals in 1986 and 1990.

 CM: Demetrio Albertini (Italy)

 Demetrio Albertini was the deep-lying playmaker of the great AC Milan team of the 1990's.
 He won 5 league titles in the 1990's and the Champions' League title in 1994.
 He played for his country 79 times.
 He went to the 1994 and 1998 World Cups, Euro 96, and Euro 2000.
 He was voted into the team of tournament at Euro 2000.

 Andrea Pirlo started as an attack midfielder with Inter Milan without success before becoming a regista.
 He redefined the regista role in the modern game.
 He had 116 caps for Italy.
 He won the World Cup in 2006 and took Italy to the Final of Euro 2012.
 For his club career, he was known for his career with AC Milan.
 He played over 280 matches for them, winning two Champions' League titles.
 He switched to Juventus late in his career and played for New York City FC.

 CM/LM: Clarence Seedorf (Holland)